3 Steps To Make And Complete TO DO List

 This Blog will answer all the questions to your queries.
 But first, let us understand what is a To-Do List.

-3 secrets to making and complete your To-Do list ” which are formed after working with thousands of students and working professionals will help you in doing so.
+which I have formed after working with thousands of students and working professionals.
+It will also help you in doing so.
 Let us start with our secrets.

-Secret no 1 is CSIW MATRIX– It is a matrix according to which the tasks are divided into 4 quadrants Urgent important, Important not urgent, Not important urgent, and Not important not urgent.
-When tasks are placed in this matrix according to the following specifications it helps us identify High, Medium, Easy and Unwanted tasks
+It is a matrix according to which we divide the tasks into 4 quadrants.
+The quardrants are Urgent important, Important not urgent, Not important urgent, and Not important not urgent.
+When we place the tasks in this matrix according to the following specifications it helps us identify High, Medium, Easy and Unwanted tasks.

-1. S stands for Strategies and values related task placed in the second quadrant called as important, not urgent tasks which need to be focused as they are related to long term goals.
+S stands for Strategies and we place values related task in the second quadrant called as important, not urgent tasks.
+These tasks need focus and they relate to long term goals.
 It provides immense satisfaction once finished, but can be done later and referred to as High Tasks.
-You need to be proactive, plan well, and spend maximum time on these so that the first quadrant has fewer items to be done urgently.
+You certainly need to be proactive, plan well, and spend maximum time on these so that the first quadrant has fewer items.
+Further, these needs urgent attention.
 Examples can be chapter writing for an author or reviewing team members if you are a manager.
+I stand for Interruptions & busy work-related tasks.
+We need to place them in third quadrant called not important urgent tasks.
+One need to delegate or reschedule these tasks.
+Moreover, they do not contribute towards your long-term goals, but we spend maximum time.
+So, these are called as Easy Tasks.
+You also need to learn to say no to these.
+Examples can be a friend visit in your office when you have a meeting or your colleague needing help when you need to complete your work.

 Remember “Be proactive, say no when needed, be effective

-Secret no 2 is 135 Formula which says a To-Do list consists of limited tasks that too aligned according to your energy level in a day.
+This says a To-Do list consists of limited tasks.
+We need to align the tasks according to your energy level in a day.
 The items according to this formula are explained below:

 2. 3 means 3 Medium Tasks which should be after 1 high task on your To-Do list and the time assigned should be when you have medium energy.
 In general the afternoon time.